Creating a journey campaign

 Messages

 View all the email, SMS and push messages that will be sent as part of your journey.
-Click on the picture picture icon for a visual view of your messages or the list list icon for a list view.
+Click on the picture icon for a visual view of your messages or the list icon for a list view.

 Click on an individual message to view its design, audience, report and activity.

-To switch a message on, click the more more icon then Edit in journey.
+To switch a message on, click the more icon then Edit in journey.
 Then, follow the instructions from step 2 under Preview.

 Audience